sportdb/sport.db.sources/sportdb-source-footballdata/README.md

 and get at least updated twice weekly
 (Sunday nights and Wednesday nights).

 ## Usage

-Let's download all datasets (about 570+) for offline usage into the `./dl` directory:
+Let's download all datasets (about 570+) for offline usage into the default web cache directory (that is, `~/.cache/www.football-data.co.uk`):

 ``` ruby
 require 'sportdb/source/footballdata'